Is University all it’s cracked up to be? The lifestyle, the future prospects and the pitfalls. I look at the facts and alternatives to university.

 I suppose the student should really focus on the educational side of the university as when you look at figures and the process of student finance, it’s actually not that bad long term.

 Student finance doesn’t affect their credit rating and isn’t applied to their credit reports, but they can still be chased for the money.
 Does this really reflect real life?
 To me, it comes across like we’re teaching our kids that it’s fine to be in debt, pay as little off as possible, and at some point, it will be written off.
 Sadly, it doesn’t work like that.
 It’s totally nonsensical.

 Alternatives to university

 There are quite a few options available to students in the UK these days to give them different pathways.
 Some students, may not be ready for the whole uni life.
-Others will be wanting to chose a different route and others may want to just get straight into work with an entry level job and work up.
+Others will be wanting to choose a different route and others may want to just get straight into work with an entry-level job and work up.

 I’m not trying to dissuade people from attending university, but I feel, sometimes, students are primed and pushed into university due to the status it sometimes brings to the parents. “my son/daughter is at university”, and also some colleges to give them to the opportunity to stick another big banner on the fence saying how well they did.

 Going to uni does give a higher earning potential, but that’s all it is.
 A potential.
 Not a definite.
 I know plenty of people who have succeeded massively and never attended university.

 These are a great alternative to Uni.
 It gives your kids the opportunity to gain a degree, while also gaining on-the-job experience and vital workplace skills. and the best bit… no debt.
 The employer and government pay for the tuition and training fees.
 The student will also be paid a salary and get the usual workplace benefits like pensions etc.